ApiLogicServer/Docs/docs/Sample-AI.md

 **Declare logic**

-We revise our logic to apply the discount, and send the Kafka message:
+Here is our revised logic to apply the discount, and send the Kafka message:

 ![rules-plus-python](images/sample-ai/rules-plus-python.png)